decentraland/old-documentation/_posts/development-guide/2018-01-01-deploy-to-now.md

 ## Multiplayer considerations

-Note that scenes deployed to a server behave as single player experiences, even though you're able to see other players moving around.
+Note that scenes deployed to a server behave as single player experiences.

 Player positions are shared, but each player runs the scene locally in their browser.
 If the scene can be modified by a player's interaction, each player will see the scene in a different state.